Skip to content

 The tidal range is from 18 to 20 vertical feet where the Bridge of the Americas crosses the Pacific entrance to the Panama Canal, at the port of Balboa.
 At low tide, the Wind Star sailing yacht’s 204-foot-tall masts passed underneath this bridge with just 6 feet of leeway.
 The name “Bridge of the Americas” symbolizes Panama’s importance as a crossroads between the world’s continents.
 From its inception in 1962, the original name of “Thatcher Ferry Bridge” was unpopular with the Panamanian Government.
 When it gained more control over the Canal, Panama officially changed the bridge’s name to “Bridge of the Americas” in 1979.
 (Maurice H. Thatcher, 5th Military Governor of Panama Canal Zone from 1910 to 1913, was the Isthmian Canal Commissioner who introduced the legislation which created the original ferry which was replaced by the bridge.) — Photographed using a telephoto lens from a roof in Casco Viejo, the colonial old town of Panama City.

 Panama Canal’s new Cocolí Locks, completed for Neopanamax ships in 2016, near the Port of Balboa in Panama City.
+The new locks have single-leaf gates which roll into a recess instead of swinging.
 In the background, Panama’s Centennial Bridge crosses the Canal northwest of Pedro Miguel Locks.

 A “mule” locomotive stabilizes our ship at Miraflores Locks.

-Panama Canal history: This engineering marvel completed in 1914 revolutionized world trade by saving 8,000 miles by ship between the Atlantic and Pacific oceans.
-Between New York and San Francisco, a voyage of 27 days by modern container ship around South America is reduced to just 11 days via Central America.
-United States presence in Panama has been felt since 1850–55 when it built the Panama Canal Railway (PCR) across the Isthmus of Panama, following the 1849 California Gold Rush.
+Panama Canal history: This engineering marvel completed in 1914 revolutionized world trade by saving 8,000 miles of sailing between the Atlantic and Pacific oceans.
+Between New York and San Francisco, a voyage of 27 days by modern container ship around South America is reduced to just 11 days via the historic Central American waterway.
+The United States’ presence here has been felt since 1850–55, when it built the Panama Canal Railway (PCR) across the Isthmus of Panama, following the 1849 California Gold Rush.
 In the 1870s, groundbreaking work by Cuban epidemiologist Carlos Finlay proved that mosquitos carried disease — but his conclusions weren’t fully accepted until the 1900 Walter Reed Commission.
-In the interim, France began work on the canal in 1881 but ceased with one third done in 1889, plagued by engineering problems and a high worker death rate from malaria, yellow fever, and other tropical diseases.
-Benefiting from mosquito mitigating measures and advances in technology, the United States resumed building the canal in 1904, opened the canal in 1914, then handed it over to Panama during the period 1977–1999 in accordance with the Torrijos–Carter Treaties.
+In the interim, France began work on the canal in 1881 but ceased in 1889 with one third done and 22,000 lives lost, plagued by engineering problems and a tragically high worker death rate from malaria, yellow fever, and other tropical diseases.
+Benefiting from mosquito mitigation and advances in technology, the United States resumed building the canal in 1904, opened the canal in 1914, and handed it over to Panama during the period 1977–1999 in accordance with the Torrijos–Carter Treaties.

 The MOL CELEBRATION Container Ship on Chagres River arm of artificial Gatun Lake near Gamboa in Panama.